THE BEE COURSE 2022; A Workshop for Conservation Biologists, Pollination Ecologists, & Other Biologists

 PARTICIPANT ACCEPTANCE CRITERIA:

-THE BEE COURSE is open to all interested individuals.
-Priority will be given to those biologists for whom the course will have significant impact on their research and/or teaching.
-An entomological background is not required.
+THE BEE COURSE is open to individuals from an academic, land-management, policy, or conservation background who would like to learn more about bee biology, ecology, systematics and faunistics.
+Priority will be given to those applicants for whom the course will have significant impact on their research and/or teaching.
 THE BEE COURSE, presented in English, is limited to 24 participants.

 COURSE FEES: